FiorenMas/Revanced-And-Revanced-Extended-Non-Root/docs/Frequently Asked Questions.md

 ---

+### Q: I want to use custom file options.json.
+How can I do it?

+You should open the folder `Revanced-And-Revanced-Extended-Non-Root/src/options/`.
+It contains files renvanced.json, ReX.json... edit thoose file same as options.json

+---

 ### Q: I am facing errors using your apps?

 I’m so sorry about this, but my repository only patches apps from “scripts” by other devs.
 I can’t fix errors when apps face errors, so if you get errors, please make an issue in [Revanced](https://github.com/revanced/revanced-patches), [Revanced Extended](https://github.com/inotia00/revanced-patches/tree/revanced-extended) or [Revanced Extended Android 6 & 7](https://github.com/kitadai31/revanced-patches-android6-7/tree/revanced-extended) repositories.